Cash flow vs profit — they are not the same

 - Revenue (Month 1): realistic estimate of cash collected next month, not invoiced.

 - Growth % per month: how fast you expect revenue to grow.
-2% per month is 27% per year.
+2%/mo is 27%/yr.
+Most small businesses overestimate — use last 6 months' actual growth as a floor.

 - Expense categories: COGS grows with revenue; payroll, rent, marketing, and other are held flat unless you bake in increases.